Priya434/axelrod_tournament/Readme.md

 This is an implementation of the original Axelrod tournament conducted by Professor Robert Axelrod in 1980.

-Veritasium's [this](https://www.youtube.com/watch?v=mScpHTIi-kM) video provides an introduction to Game Theory and the original tournament.<br>
+Veritasium's [this](https://www.youtube.com/watch?v=mScpHTIi-kM) video provides an introduction to The Prisoner's Dilemma and the original tournament.<br>
 It was also the inspiration for this project.

 Know more about his research on the